-309. In these circumstances, the second-filer faces the prospect that, even if it expends substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the number of generic manufacturers to which the clauses apply.
-When one second-filer is deciding whether to initiate or continue a patent challenge, four other generic manufacturers might also have already substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the market by the first-filer, possibly an "authorized generic" marketed by the brand manufacturer, and four other generics.
+312. In these circumstances, the second-filer faces the prospect that, even if it expends substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the market by the first-filer, possibly an "authorized generic" marketed by the brand manufacturer, and four other generics.
 As shown in detail below, entry by that number of manufacturers would quickly compete prices down to near marginal cost.